skip to main |

 A couple of days ago I wrote about designing for Sasha and mentioned the line of doll dresses that I created for Feltman Brothers and which they produced.
 One of the dresses fit Sasha perfectly and was made in white, pink, yellow, and blue.
 All of the Feltman dresses were hand-made at that time.
 Here is Sasha wearing the blue version.

+I always admired Sasha for her understanding of children and how they play.
+I also admired the fact that her baby dolls were -- what the prudes call "anatomically correct."
 Several doll companies have tried to produce realistic baby dolls and all have been severely criticized by the more conservative population.
 I have often wondered if their point of view was the result of playing too much "doctor" as a child or not playing it often enough.

 In 1950, I joined hundreds of students in a giant hall to hear Margaret Mead discuss her work as a researcher and anthropologist.
 She was a powerful speaker and passionate about her work.